zakriamansoor47/SLAYER_Duel/README.md

-  "Duel_FreezePlayers": false,    // Freeze Players During Duel Preparation time? (true = Yes, false = No) "Duel_BotAcceptDuel": true,     // Bot do Duel with Player? (true = Yes, false = No) "Duel_BotsDoDuel": true,        // Bots do Duel with each other? (true = Yes, false = No) "Duel_Modes": [
+  "Duel_FreezePlayers": false,    // Freeze Players During Duel Preparation time? (true = Yes, false = No) "Duel_BotAcceptDuel": true,     // Bot do Duel with Player? (true = Yes, false = No) "Duel_BotsDoDuel": true,        // Bots do Duel with each other? (true = Yes, false = No) "Duel_DuelSoundPath": "",       // Path of the Duel Sound which will play on Duel Start?
+NOTE: Please Use a very short sound cause there is no way to stop the sound if Duel Ends. ("" = Disabled)
+  "Duel_Modes": [
     // Example Duel Mode
     //{